martenframework/marten/docs/versioned_docs/version-0.1/schemas/introduction.md

 sidebar_label: Introduction
 ---

-Schemas are classes that define how input data should be serialized / deserialized, and validated.
+Schemas are classes that define how input data should be serialized/deserialized, and validated.
 Schemas are usually used when processing web requests containing form data or pre-defined payloads.

 ## Basic schema definition and usage